leportella/v3/_posts/2019-01-11-outreachy-II.md

 <center><img src="https://cdn-images-1.medium.com/max/1600/1*OsCmvuJ-lLeC7UtWK8CkNA.png" style="height:300px;"/></center>

 Hello there!
-This is the seconde report on my work on [Outreachy](https://www.outreachy.org/) internship program.
+This is the second report on my work on [Outreachy](https://www.outreachy.org/) internship program.
 On the [first report](https://leportella.com/english/2018/12/12/outreachy-I.html) I told a little bit on how I got into the program, which problem I am focusing and my first tasks :).

 Now, almost one month after my first text, here I am to tell you more about what have I done and what were my struggles this time!